At some point we all reach a time in our grieving process when people begin to find it more and

-This is a continuation of one of my previous writings: https://mygriefjourney.org/2019/05/10/attacking-a-broken-spirit/ How we treat others continues to weigh so incredibly
+This is a continuation of one of my previous writings: ATTACKING A BROKEN SPIRIT How we treat others continues to

 I have a confession.
-This confession feels absolutely terrible putting down in writing.
+This confession feels absolutely terrible to even put in writing.
 It is my reality though.
-I do
+I

 I truly feel that more people have experienced something in life that has left them broken than those who have

 Mother’s Day in the U.S. is this coming Sunday and National Bereaved Mother’s Day was this past Sunday.
 I, along

 When I first lost my daughter I was in complete and utter shock.
 I was in shock for multiple reasons.

 I read an article this morning titled “Researchers Reveal Losing A Dog Can Be As Hard As Losing A Loved

 I have written some previously about my inability to physically go anywhere but one or two places and how I

 I have been seeing a very common and consistent theme everywhere I turn lately.
 I hear and see people say

 Some days just plain suck, but that’s okay.
 Some days I wish I could turn my back on all this